zhaosccf/ClassProject/README.md

   7. Perform Gene Ontology analysis and GSEA analysis using R package – clusterProfiler.

 The first three steps were performed on the Cleveland Clinic High-performance computer clusters (HPC) and the last four steps were completed using RStudio 3.6.2 and necessary Bioconductor packages.

+*** I only uploaded three rmd files I have for DESeq2 analysis and clusterProfiler analysis onto Github as well as the plots from clusterProfiler analysis

+*** Detailed information of the workflow including seven steps I took, together with the discussion section can be found in the pdf file uploaed on Canvas.